neuroinformatics-unit/derotation/README.md

 This project was sponsored by the Margrie Lab in the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at the University College London.

 ## References
-This package was built taking into account previous efforts on derotation shown in Voigts & Harnett, 2020, Neuron.
+This package was built taking into account [previous efforts on derotation](https://github.com/jvoigts/rotating-2p-image-correction) shown in [Voigts & Harnett, 2020, Neuron](https://www.sciencedirect.com/science/article/pii/S089662731930889X?via%3Dihub).

 ## Join the Development

-Contributions to Derotation are encouraged, whether to fix a bug, develop a new feature, or improve documentation.
+Contributions to `derotation` are encouraged, whether to fix a bug, develop a new feature, or improve documentation.

 - [Open an issue](https://github.com/neuroinformatics-unit/derotation/issues) to report a bug or request a new feature.